mathieuSauvage/MayaFluidTextureViewer/README.md

 will be limited to the plan of the slice.
 If "on" then the viewer show the full space values.

-* then after come all the default values used by the viewer when the view of a parameter is disabled
+* after that come all the default values used by the viewer when the view of a parameter is disabled

 ## Usage in Maya